Absolute (Time-Life album)

 Absolute is a music compilation album under both the Body and Soul and Midnight Soul collection series.
-Distributed by Time-Life through its music division, the album was released January 28, 2003 and was originally under the Body and Soul series.
-It was re-released in 2008 when Time-Life launched the Midnight Soul series.
+Distributed by Time Life through its music division, the album was released January 28, 2003, originally under the Body and Soul series.
+It was re-released in 2008 when Time Life launched the Midnight Soul series.

 It is distributed both in two versions: the single CD sold-in-stores and the Time-Life exclusive version on the double CD set.
-The sold-in-stores version features seventeen urban contemporary R&B hits, with many of them released in the Neo soul music era.
-The Time-Life exclusive version features 24 hits on 2 CDs, including seven more songs not featured in stores.
+The sold-in-stores version features seventeen urban contemporary R&B hits, with many of them released in the neo soul music era.
+The Time Life exclusive version features 24 hits on two CDs, including seven more songs not featured in stores.